EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 • Annual review provides for personal budget review

 • "We don't do direct payments for EHCPs" — wrong.
-Direct payments are a statutory option; LAs cannot refuse the principle.
+Direct payments are a statutory option; local authorities cannot refuse the principle.

-• "There is no policy for personal budgets" — LAs must publish a personal budget policy under SEND regulations; if not, they are in breach.
+• "There is no policy for personal budgets" — local authorities must publish a personal budget policy under SEND regulations; if not, they are in breach.

 • "You cannot use personal budget for tutoring" — tutoring is commonly funded through personal budget where it is part of Section F provision.